wandb/docs/docs/ref/wandb_workspaces/wandb_workspaces.reports.v2.interface.md

  - `title`:  The title of the report.
 The title appears at the top of the report as an H1 heading.
  - `description`:  A description of the report.
 The description appears underneath the report's title.
  - `blocks`:  A list of one or more HTML tags, plots, grids, runsets, or more.
  - `width`:  The width of the report.
-Options include: 'readable', 'fixed', 'fluid'.
+Options include 'readable', 'fixed', 'fluid'.

 ---